puppetlabs/puppetlabs-apache/README.md

 ##### `ssl_certs_dir`

-Specifies the location of the SSL certification directory.
+Specifies the location of the SSL certification directory to verify client certs.
+Will not be used unless `ssl_verify_client` is also set (see below).

-Default: Depends on operating system.

-- Debian: '/etc/ssl/certs'
-- Red Hat: '/etc/pki/tls/certs'
-- FreeBSD: `undef`
-- Gentoo: '/etc/ssl/apache2'
+Default: undef

 ##### `ssl_chain`